yingling-group/lammps-mspin/README.md

 # LAMMPS-MSPIN
 A LAMMPS plugin `MSPIN` for atomistic molecular dynamics simulations of magnetic nanoparticles (MNPs).

-Developed for simulation method published in:
+Developed for simulation method described in:
 >A.U.
 Mahmood and Y.G.
 Yingling. *All-Atom Simulation Method for Zeeman Alignment and Dipolar Assembly of Magnetic Nanoparticles.* (2021)